laurasresines/Data-Science-Projects/README.md

 # Data-Science-Projects
-Data Science Projects I worked on so far
+Data science projects I worked on so far